KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 } catch {}
 ```

+**Note:** Should any parameter be invalid, an error will be thrown via delegation.

+### Delegation - `KWCoordinatorDelegate`
+Please ensure that your delegate class (`KWCoordinatorDelegate`) has implemented these 3 functions:
+#### 1. `coordinatorDidCancel()`
+This function is called when the user cancels the action.

+#### 2. `coordinatorDidFailed(with error: KWError)`
+This function is called in the event of an error.
+Refer to [this section](references-kyberwidget.md#error-cases-to-be-handled) for the error / edge cases to be handled by the `coordinatorDidFailed()` function.

+#### 3. `coordinatorDidBroadcastTransaction(with txHash: String)`
+This function is called when the transaction has been broadcasted to the blockchain.
+Refer to [this page](https://github.com/KyberNetwork/KyberWidget/blob/master/README.md#how-to-get-payment-status) on checking and confirming the payment status.

 ### Showing the Widget
-Please ensure that your delegate class has implemented these 3 functions:
-- coordinatorDidCancel()
-- coordinatorDidFailed(with error: KWError)
-- coordinatorDidBroadcastTransaction(with txHash: String)

 Once done, set `delegate` and show the widget.
 ```swift
 // set delegate to receive transaction data